jnsebgosselin/gwhat/docs/create_project.rst

 .. _def_meteo_input_folder:
 .. _def_meteo_output_folder:

-The folder :file:`Meteo` contains three sub-folders named respectively :file:`Raw`, :file:`Input`, and :file:`Output`.
+The folder :file:`Meteo` contains all input and output data relative to the downloading, formatting, and the creation of gapless daily weather records.
+It contains three three sub-folders named respectively :file:`Raw`, :file:`Input`, and :file:`Output`.

-The folder :file:`Raw` is where the weather data downloaded from the CDCD are saved as described in section :ref:`sec_download_weather_data`.
+The folder :file:`Raw` is where are saved the daily weather data files once they have been downloaded from the CDCD as described in :numref:`sec_download_weather_data`.
-All the files related to a same station are saved within a common folder, named after the name of the station and its climate ID.
+All the files downloaded for a same station are saved within a common folder, named after the name of the station and its climate ID.
 For example, in :numref:`file_and_folder_architecture`, the data file :file:`eng-daily-01011980-12311980.csv`, which contains weather data from the station *Marieville* for the year 1980, is saved in a folder named :file:`MARIEVILLE (7024627)`, where the number in parentheses is the climate ID of the station.

-The folder :file:`Input` contains the formatted weather data files produced from the raw data files.
-These are csv files that are named after the name of the station, its climate ID, and the first and last year of the data record.
+The folder :file:`Input` is where are saved by default the formatted weather data files generated from the raw data files.
+The csv files are named by default after the name of the station, its climate ID, and the first and last year of the data record.
+This folder is also the default location used by the tool to fill the gaps in daily weather data records to look for input weather data files as described in :numref:`sec_loading_weather_data`.

 The folder :file:`Output` is where the gapless weather time-series are saved in csv files with the extension :file:`.out`.
 The files with the extension :file:`.log` are csv files that contain detailed information about the missing